 As American parents prepare for summer that means getting ready to travel.
 Planning ahead can help you make memories not miseries.
 When traveling with baby it's important to weigh a few decisions: How to travel, when to travel and what to bring.
-Here are some facts:
+Use our traveling tips to help you navigate your first trip with baby in tow.

 - Many new parents find car travel the easiest.
 You can bring along all of baby's gear and stop multiple times in route for breastfeeding, diaper changes or to take in the scenery.